Salvatore Maranzano: Boss of all bosses

-With Masseria gone, Maranzano reorganized the Italian American gangs in New York City into the Five Families, headed by Luciano, Joe Profaci, Tommy Gagliano, Vincent Mangano and himself.
-Each family would have a boss, underboss, capos, soldiers, and associates and would be composed of only full-blooded Italian Americans, while associates could come from any background.
+With Masseria gone, Maranzano reorganized the Italian American gangs in New York City into the Five Families, headed by Luciano, Joe Profaci, Tommy Gagliano, Vincent Mangano, and himself.
+Each family would have a boss, underboss, capos, soldiers, and associates.
+The families ("made men") would be composed of only full-blooded Italian American members, while associates could come from any background.
 However, Maranzano called a meeting of crime bosses in Wappingers Falls, New York, and declared himself capo dei capi ("boss of all bosses").
 Maranzano also whittled down the rival families' rackets in favor of his own.
 Luciano appeared to accept these changes, but was merely biding his time before removing Maranzano.
-Although Maranzano was slightly more forward-thinking than Masseria, Luciano had come to believe that Maranzano was even more greedy and hidebound than Masseria had been.
+Although Maranzano was slightly more forward-thinking than Masseria, Luciano had come to believe that Maranzano was even greedier and more hidebound than Masseria had been.

 Maranzano's scheming, his arrogant treatment of his subordinates and his fondness for comparing his organization to the Roman Empire (he attempted to model the organization after Caesar's military chain of command) did not sit well with Luciano and his ambitious friends, such as Vito Genovese, Frank Costello and others.
 Despite his advocacy for modern methods of organization, including crews of soldiers doing the bulk of a family's illegal work under the supervision of a caporegime, at heart Maranzano was a "Mustache Pete" — an old-school mafioso too steeped in Old World ways.
 He was opposed to Luciano's partnership with Jewish gangsters such as Meyer Lansky and Benjamin "Bugsy" Siegel.
 Luciano and his colleagues had intended all along to bide their time before getting rid of Maranzano.

 Death

-By September 1931, Maranzano realized Luciano was a threat, and hired Vincent "Mad Dog" Coll, an Irish gangster, to kill him.
+By September 1931, Maranzano realized Luciano was a threat, and hired Mad Dog Coll, an Irish gangster, to kill him.
 However, Tommy Lucchese alerted Luciano that he was marked for death.
 On September 10, Maranzano ordered Luciano and Genovese to come to his office at the New York Central Building (now the Helmsley Building), at 230 Park Avenue in Manhattan.
 Convinced that Maranzano planned to murder them, Luciano decided to act first.
 He sent to Maranzano's office four Jewish gangsters whose faces were unknown to Maranzano's people.
-They had been secured with the aid of Lansky and Siegel.
+They had been secured with the aid of Lansky, Siegel and Gambino.
 Disguised as government agents, two of the gangsters disarmed Maranzano's bodyguards.
 The other two, aided by Lucchese, who was there to point Maranzano out, stabbed the boss multiple times before shooting him.
-This assassination was the first of what would later be fabled as the "Night of the Sicilian Vespers."
+This assassination was the first of what would later be called the "Night of the Sicilian Vespers".
 Although there would have been few objections had Luciano declared himself capo di tutti capi, he abolished the title, believing the position created trouble among the families and would make himself a target for another ambitious challenger.
 Luciano subsequently created The Commission to serve as the governing body for organized crime.

-Maranzano is buried in Saint John's Cemetery, Queens, New York, near Luciano's grave.
+Maranzano is buried in Saint John Cemetery, Queens, New York, near Luciano's grave.